| mail: Bill Thayer |

 I'll probably also put the Latin onsite at some point, but not urgently: it's already online at Forum Romanum.

-The transcription has been minutely proofed.
+The transcription has been minutely proofread.
 The table of contents above is therefore shown on blue backgrounds indicating that I believe the text of it to be completely errorfree.
-As elsewhere on this site, the header bar at the top of each chapter's webpage will remind you with the same color scheme.
+As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.
 Should you spot an error, however . . . please do report it.

-Both chapters (large numbers) and sections (small numbers) mark local links, according to a consistent scheme; you can therefore link to any passage directly.
+Both chapters (large numbers) and sections (small numbers) mark local links, according to a consistent scheme; you can therefore link directly to any passage.

 The notes in the translation are included here; and although on the Latin side, the Loeb edition provides no comprehensive apparatus criticus, it occasionally marks a variant or a crux: I'll be including these as well.